Assembly bias in the local PNG halo bias and its implication for $f_{\rm NL}$ constraints: Consequences for constraints

 The constraints on $\fnl$ are shown in the right panels of Fig.~\ref{fig:boss}; the actual $\fnl$ bounds are in the upper panel, and the lower panel isolates the impact on the error bar $\sigma_{\fnl}$.
-These constraints were obtained using the same methodology of Ref.~\cite{2022arXiv220505673B}.
-Concretely, we fit a linear theory model to the redshift space power spectrum monopole and quadrupole measurements obtained with the method of Ref.~\cite{2021PhRvD.103j3504P} for four galaxy samples in BOSS DR12 ($z_1 = 0.38$ and $z_3 = 0.61$ in the north and south galactic caps).\footnote{These are publicly available at \url{https://github.com/oliverphilcox/Spectra-Without-Windows}.
+These constraints were obtained using the same methodology of Ref.~\cite{2022arXiv220505673B}, assuming the following linear redshift-space power spectrum model \bq P_{gg}(k,\mu) = \Bigg[\left(b_1 + f\mu^2\right)^2 + \frac{2\left(b_1 + f\mu^2\right)\bphi\fnl}{\mathcal{M}(k)} + \frac{(\bphi\fnl)^2}{\mathcal{M}(k)^2}\Bigg] P_{mm}(k) + \frac{\alpha_P}{\bar{n}_g}, \eq where $\mu$ is the cosine of the angle between the line-of-sight direction and the wavevector $\vk$, $\bar{n}_g$ is the galaxy number density, $\alpha_P$ is a parameter that quantifies departures of the shot-noise from the Poisson expectation and $f = {\rm dln}D/{\rm dln}a$ is the linear growth factor.
+We use this model to compute the monopole ($\ell = 0$) and quadrupole ($\ell = 2$) moments defined as \bq P_{gg}^{\ell}(k) = \frac{2\ell+1}{2} \int_{-1}^1 {\rm d}\mu P_{gg}(k,\mu) L_{\ell}(\mu), \eq where $L_{\ell}(\mu)$ are Legendre polynomials, which we fit to the measurements obtained with the method of Ref.~\cite{2021PhRvD.103j3504P} for four galaxy samples in BOSS DR12 ($z_1 = 0.38$ and $z_3 = 0.61$ in the north and south galactic caps).\footnote{These are publicly available at \url{https://github.com/oliverphilcox/Spectra-Without-Windows}.
 Note that these galaxy samples overlap with the samples known as LOWZ and CMASS, but are not exactly the same.} Except for $\fnl$, we keep all cosmological parameters fixed\footnote{Specifically, we consider a standard flat $\Lambda$CDM model with parameters: $h = 0.6778$, $\Omega_b h^2 = 0.02268$, $\Omega_c h^2 = 0.1218$, $n_s = 0.9649$ and $\sigma_8 = 0.75$.
-This is the best-fitting cosmology in the left-hand side of Table VII of Ref.~\cite{2022PhRvD.105d3517P}.}, and for each galaxy sample, we fit also for the values of $b_1$ and Poisson shot-noise amplitude.
-We adopt a conservative choice for the maximum wavenumber $k_{\rm max} = 0.05 h/{\rm Mpc}$ to ensure the validity of linear theory; note that our goal is not to derive the best possible constraints, but just to illustrate the impact of different $\bphi(b_1)$ relations.
-The covariance matrix was obtained using the power spectrum measured from the ensemble of 2048 MultiDark-Patchy galaxy mock catalogues \cite{2016MNRAS.456.4156K, 2016MNRAS.460.1173R}.
+This is the best-fitting cosmology in the left-hand side of Table VII of Ref.~\cite{2022PhRvD.105d3517P}.}, and for each galaxy sample, we fit also for the values of $b_1$ and Poisson shot-noise amplitude; we assume Gaussian priors for $b_1$ using the 1-loop power spectrum and bispectrum constraints in Table VII of Ref.~\cite{2022PhRvD.105d3517P}, which are for the same cosmology.
+We adopt a conservative choice for the maximum wavenumber $k_{\rm max} = 0.05 h/{\rm Mpc}$ to ensure the validity of linear theory.
+Note that while the constraints on $\fnl$ are dominated by the largest scales, extending the analysis to smaller scales is useful in general to constrain the cosmological parameters and $b_1$; though here we keep the former fixed and assume priors for $b_1$.
+We stress that our goal is not to derive the best possible constraints, but just to illustrate the impact of the different $\bphi(b_1)$ relations.
+The covariance matrix was obtained using the power spectra from the ensemble of 2048 MultiDark-Patchy galaxy mock catalogues \cite{2016MNRAS.456.4156K, 2016MNRAS.460.1173R}.
 We refer the reader to Ref.~\cite{2022arXiv220505673B} for more details about the constraint methodology and its validation.